Benaki Museum of Greek Culture Athens Greece

 Amy Scheffer Young Greek Defending Wounded Father 19th c.

 Antonis’ original collections form the core of the museum.
-They include ancient Byzantine, post-Byzantine, and Islamic objects and works of art.
+They include ancient Byzantine, Post-Byzantine, and Islamic objects and works of art.
 Born in Alexandria Egypt, Antonis began compiling his collection in Egypt during 1928.
-After returning to Greece, he donated his collections to the Greek state, and they’re now part of the Benakis Museum.
+After returning to Greece, he donated his collections to the Greek state, and they’re now part of the Benaki Museum.
 Over the years, a continual increase in the museum’s collections has necessitated the expansion of the building and creation of annexes.

 Portrait of Antonis Benakis